Punishment in Public Goods games leads to meta-stable phase transitions and hysteresis: Mean field theory of Public Goods games

 The sum of all contributions from cooperating players is multiplied by $r$ (the synergy factor) and divided among all players.
 If $N_C$ is the number of cooperators within the group (but not counting the focal player, i.e., $N_C\leq k$) and $N_D$ is the number of defectors, then the cooperator obtains a payoff \be P_C = r\frac{(N_C+1)}{k+1} -1 \ee compared to the defector's \be P_D=r\frac{N_C}{k+1}\;. \ee A dilemma exists if it is advantageous for the individual to defect, while mutual cooperation would be best for all.
 Clearly a defector does better if $P_D-P_C>0$, so a dilemma exists only if $r<k+1$.
 At the same time, the payoff for a cooperator playing within a group of cooperators should be larger than the payoff for a defector playing only with defectors, that is, $P_C(N_C=k)-P_D(N_C=0)>0$ which implies $r>1$.
 Thus, a dilemma exists only for $1<r<k+1$ (see Fig.~\ref{dilemma}).

 Standard evolutionary game theory arguments imply that defection is the rational (and optimal) strategy for $r<k+1$, while cooperation is selected for when $r>k+1$.
 The synergy parameter $r$ can thus be viewed as a critical parameter, dialing a phase transition from defection to cooperation as $r$ is increased through $k+1$.
-Note that the Public Goods game turns into the standard Prisoner's dilemma for $k=1$, with a dilemma for $1<r<2$.
+This transition is (in the limit of infinite population size and vanishing mutation rate) of first-order (meaning an abrupt discontinuous transition from defection to cooperation as the synergy parameter is raised across its critical value), as can be seen from the replicator equation for the density of cooperators $\rho_C$ \be \dot\rho_C=\rho_C(1-\rho_C)(P_C-P_D)\;. \ee Note that the Public Goods game turns into the standard Prisoner's dilemma for $k=1$, with a dilemma for $1<r<2$.